 First off, let’s all take a moment to admire my restraint in not making the byline for this post “Monado Mo’ problems”.

-I got the Switch remaster of Xenoblade Chronicles my birthday last year.
+I got the Switch remaster of Xenoblade Chronicles my birthday in 2020.

 By my calculations, this means that I have now owned all four versions of Xenoblade that have thus far been released.

 Xenoblade has always had fantastic art direction, but the original Wii version was an ugly game.
 Two console generations’ worth of graphical and technical improvements mean that the quality of the graphics finally lives up to the quality of the art direction.

 Unless you’re significantly younger than me, you probably remember that there was a whole big thing about trying to convince Nintendo to release the original Xenoblade in North America.

 Strictly speaking, I think the campaign technically failed, since Xenoblade didn’t actually get a North American localisation — it was localised by Nintendo of Europe and the European English version was what got released in North America.

 That’s not necessarily a meaningful distinction, though, given that the overall was “Let me play Xenoblade“, which is ultimately what happened.
 Plus, because the English dub was done in Europe, everyone is British which adds a touch of character to the game that might not exist otherwise.

 Overall, the series has a sort of Final Fantasy thing going on, in that the games aren’t direct sequels or even immediately connected to each other, but still share certain recurring character archetypes, game mechanics, and elements of world-building.

 Even Xenoblade as a whole is sort of the same connected-but-not-quite thing with Monolith’s earlier series Xenogears and Xenosaga.
 I haven’t played either of these, but as I understand it, they’re all united by the same philosophical and thematic underpinnings.